-Manual drafting of contracts is time consuming and inefficient and so the business case for document automation is straightforward and compelling.
+Manual drafting of contracts is time-consuming and inefficient and so the business case for document automation is straightforward and compelling.
 Law firms need to reduce costs and respond to client instruction faster.
 Lawyers need to add value to their clients to differentiate their firm.
-GCs need to delegate work to junior lawyers or let business users self-serve – businesses want faster contracting and legal teams don’t want to be seen as a bottleneck.
+GCs need to delegate work to junior lawyers or let business users self-serve.
+Businesses want faster contracting and legal teams don’t want to see as a bottleneck.

-Our core architecture is designed to achieve economies of scale in every aspect of its design.
+Our core architecture help achieves economies of scale in every aspect of its design.
 From intelligent dynamic questionnaires through to extensive boiler plating at a level never previously achieved, our architecture is a class above all other technologies currently in the market.
 This architecture brings beneﬁts to Clarilis’ customers in terms of signiﬁcant economies of scale in the automation process, which translates into large reductions in terms of both time to deliver and cost.
-The architecture also allows rapid amendments to be made to multiple suites of precedents simultaneously, and to provide extensive management reporting.
+The architecture also allows rapid amendments to multiple suites of precedents simultaneously and to provide extensive management reporting.

 Traditional technologies have, on the whole, approached the subject of automation one document at a time.
 For example, one change in a ﬁrm’s house style can create an enormous workload for the automation team.
-A single change in the cover sheet requires every single automated document to be updated, which can take a number of days.
+A single change in the cover sheet requires every single automated document to get updates, which can take a number of days.
 For Clarilis, any changes of this nature would take a matter of minutes.
-Another example is the reuse of automated boilerplates, which can substantially reduce the amount of work required to automate subsequent precedents.
+Another example is the reuse of automated boilerplates.
+Which can substantially reduce the amount of work required to automate subsequent precedents.

 The CLARILIS™ platform captures best practice drafting methodologies from the experienced in-house PSL team.
 With this rules-based approach the platform continually evolves so that the automation process becomes ever more efficient.
 Using the platform doesn’t require you to adapt your precedents or adopt new ones.
 CLARILIS™ allows firms and businesses to automate their precedents or templates without amendment which encourages high levels of adoption.